scottthesecond/finalcut-git/README.md

 If you user the included scripts on the GIT server to set up the repos, it will add a .gitignore file which prevents the syncing of linked media aliases, so users will not have to relink when syncing back-and-forth.

 ## Todo
+- [ ] Check if files are open before checking them in.
 - [ ] Some sort of loading indicator when GIT is working – check in and check out can take a minute and there's currently no feedback to show it's working.
 - [ ] Guides for setting up GIT server.
 - [ ] Change CHEKCEDOUT to .checkedout